arinik9/NetVotes2/README.md

        * If you use trial version or want to change the default installation folder, update the corresponding variable `CPLEX.BIN.PATH` located in `define-consts.R`.
 Otherwise, no need to update it
 4. Install Open Java 1.8 (our `ExCC` jar file is compiled with that - **TODO**)
 5. Install `OpenMPI` for C++.
 Export `LD_LIBRARY_PATH` variable to the path where openmpi shared objects are located.
 For example, in my case: `export LD_LIBRARY_PATH=/usr/lib/openmpi/lib:$LD_LIBRARY_PATH`  (if `LD_LIBRARY_PATH` is not set correctly, you will get ‘error when loading shared object ...’)
+   * in terminal: sudo apt-get install gcc g++ openmpi-bin openmpi-doc libopenmpi-dev
+   * check openmpi by typing in terminal: which mpicc
+   * configure openmpi environment variables in your home by adding these 2 lines at the end of the `~/.bashrc` file (change the 2 paths below depending on your installation):
+      * export PATH=/usr/include/openmpi/:$PATH
+      * export LD_LIBRARY_PATH=/usr/lib/openmpi/lib:$LD_LIBRARY_PATH
+    * type in terminal: source ~/.bashrc
+6. (I am not sure if it is really needed) Install [`Boost C++ library`](http://www.boost.org/)
+   * download the boost c++ library
+   * decompress it on "tempdir"
+   * run on the "tempdir": ./boostrap.sh
+   * once the configuration succeds edit the file "project-config.jam" and add the "using mpi ;" at the end.
+   * run in terminal: sudo ./b2 --target=shared,static --with=all -j2 install
+   * run in terminal: sudo ldconfig
+   * check if mpi .so files are installed correctly
+      * run: ls /usr/local/lib
+      * check if the files "libbost_mpi.a", "libbost_mpi.so" are there
-6. Install `numpy` and `scipy` for python
+7. Install `numpy` and `scipy` for python
-7. Download this project from GitHub and unzip the archive.
+8. Download this project from GitHub and unzip the archive.
-8. Go to the current project directory
+9. Go to the current project directory
-9. In terminal: `chmod a+x exe/grapspcc` and `chmod a+x exe/kmbs`
+10. In terminal: `chmod a+x exe/grapspcc` and `chmod a+x exe/kmbs`
-10. configure `src/netvotes.R` file.
+11. configure `src/run-netvotes.R` file.
-11. configure  `LIBRARY.LOC.PATH` in `src/netvotes.R` and `stats/real-instances/main.R`
+12. configure  `LIBRARY.LOC.PATH` in `src/run-netvotes.R` and `stats/real-instances/main.R`
 Initially, `LIBRARY.LOC.PATH = .libPaths()`.
-But, you can configure it (especially, if you downloaded all R libs in a specific dir)
+But, you can configure it (especially, if you downloaded all R libs in a specific dir).
+What is easier is to update your .libPaths() in `/etc/R/Rprofile.site` (i.e. I added my personal local lib dir by doing: .libPaths(c("~/R/R-library", .libPaths()))).
+Hence, I do not need to update the ".libPaths()" each R session
-12. configure/update `CPLEX.BIN.PATH`  in `src/define-consts.R`
+13. configure/update `CPLEX.BIN.PATH`  in `src/define-consts.R`
-13. configure `MAX.G.SIZE` located in `stats/define-consts.R`.
+14. configure `MAX.G.SIZE` located in `stats/define-consts.R`.
 I set to 150 because when graph-size increases (especially after 250), the execution of ExCC is getting slower.